s-ben/Fractal-Mosaics/README.md

 WARNING:  it takes a long time to render a mosaic (~6 to 8 hrs on my macbook pro).
 If you want to optimize it, please do ;)

 The demo example creates a black and white mosaic.
 This is because color takes ~3X as long.
-To create a color mosaic, download the [color image set](https://docs.google.com/file/d/0B_2ApIVBv Xm1ckhjX3RibVVPdkk/edit?usp=sharing), and set Fractal Mosaics to color mode (see the [Variables](https://github.com/s-ben/Fractal-Mosaics/wiki/Variables) page for info on this).
+To create a color mosaic, download the [color image set](https://docs.google.com/file/d/0B_2ApIVBv Xm1ckhjX3RibVVPdkk/edit?usp=sharing) (COMING SOON), and set Fractal Mosaics to color mode (see the [Variables](https://github.com/s-ben/Fractal-Mosaics/wiki/Variables) page for info on this).

 # Documentation